The maximal degree in random recursive graphs with random weights: Introduction

-Szyma\'nski~\cite{Szy90} was the first to obtain results on the growth rate of the maximum degree in RRTs, which were later extended in~\cite{DevLu95}, after which finer properties of high degrees were analysed in~\cite{GohSch02} and~\cite{AddEsl18}.
-Recently, ~\cite{BanBha20} studied the occurrence of persistence in growing random networks.
-Here persistence means that there exists a vertex in the network whose degree is maximal for all but finitely many steps.
-Also,~\cite{BanBha20} presents results describing the growth rate of the location of the maximum degree in RRTs.
-In WRTs, the behaviour of degrees and the maximum degree has received attention from S\'enizergues in~\cite{Sen19}, where the vertex-weights satisfy a more general product-form compared to~\cite{BorVat06,BorVat206} and it is shown that these graphs are equivalent to preferential attachment models with additive fitness (PAF), also studied in~\cite{LodOrt20}.
+Szyma\'nski~\cite{Szy90} was the first to obtain results on the growth rate of the maximum degree in RRTs, which were later extended by Devroye and Lu~\cite{DevLu95}, after which finer properties of high degrees were analysed by Goh and Schmutz~\cite{GohSch02} and Addario-Berry and Eslava~\cite{AddEsl18}.
+Recently, Banerjee and Bhamidi~\cite{BanBha20} studied the occurrence of persistence in growing random networks and they include results describing the growth rate of the location of the maximum degree in RRTs.
+In WRTs, the behaviour of degrees and the maximum degree has received attention from S\'enizergues in~\cite{Sen19}, where the vertex-weights satisfy a more general product-form compared to~\cite{BorVat06,BorVat206}.

-Here, we extend and generalise the results of Devroye and Lu in~\cite{DevLu95} to WRGs and analyse the growth of the maximal degree for a broad range of vertex-weights distributions.
-Moreover, we identify the location of the maximal site in many cases, a result which was shown (among others) for constant weight models in~\cite{BanBha20}.
+A related dynamical model that also allows to produce degree distributions with a variety of tail behaviour is the preferential attachment model with a general attachment function analysed by Dereich and M\"orters~\cite{DereichMoerters2009}.
+In their case, assuming that the probability to connect to a vertex of degree $n$ is proportional to $ \approx n^\alpha$, the model exhibits persistence if $\alpha \in (1/2,1]$ and no persistence for $\alpha \in (0,1/2)$.
+In the latter case, the authors also give precise asymptotics for the location of the maximum.
+This contrasts with our results, where even for the heavier tailed case we do not have persistence, even though if for $\alpha \in (0,1)$ their degree distributions exhibit stretched exponential decay.